Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 How to pick a purifier that actually helps

-- True-HEPA + sealed body
+- True HEPA + a well-sealed body

-A simple rule of thumb from AHAM: match CADR (Dust) to ~2/3 of your room’s area (sq ft).- Example: 150 sq-ft bedroom → target Dust CADR ≈ 100.
+A simple AHAM rule of thumb: match CADR (Dust) to about 2/3 of your room’s area (in sq ft).- Example: 150 sq-ft bedroom → target Dust CADR ≈ 100.

 - Quiet enough for sleep